parkuman/site-V2/content/about/index.md

 Outside class I’m a leader in multiple teams which teach and spread interest in tech and engineering.

 Aside from tech, I love camping 🏕, playing guitar 🎸 and spending time with friends.

+Here are some things I am good at: